craftercms/docs/source/developers/content-modeling.rst

 When setting up reserved variable names for your model, remember to remove the postfix auto-added by the UI since the variable name needs to be exactly the same as listed :ref:`above<reserved-variable-names>`.

+Remember to also remove the postfix auto-added by the UI when using ``key`` or ``value`` for your variable names being setup as key-value pairs in a content type, such as the ``Taxonomy`` content type used in the Website Editorial blueprint.

 Please note that indexed ``text`` fields are case insensitive when performing a search, while ``string`` fields are case sensitive.
 Also, queries using ``string`` fields will only match full values besides being case sensitive.

 If performing a case insensitive search on a ``string`` field is desired, Crafter CMS provides a way by enabling tokenization of the field in the content type.
 To enable tokenization of a ``string`` field in Studio, put a check in the checkbox labeled **Tokenize for Indexing** in the properties section of the content type field.
 Below is the ``Page - Article`` content type in a site created using the Website Editorial blueprint, showing the field ``Author`` with the ``Tokenize for Indexing`` option: